 Anyone can put paint on a wall however, for a result that will continue to look good for years, it is the start that makes the finish.

 A smooth, imperfection free surface that is prepared to ensure paint sticks to it will stay colorful and fresh looking for longer.
-When papering, it’s equally important to start with a properly prepared.
+When papering, it’s equally important to start with a properly prepared surface.
 This is partly to ensure the paper adheres to the wall but also because imperfections under the paper are going to show up as smooth paper sticks to and grips the wall.